BenGriffiths/jquery-save-as-you-type/README.md

 	/*
 	 * Override form id so multiple forms can share one save.
-	 * Useful for initialyzing fields in multiple forms or on different pages.
+	 * Useful for initialyzing fields in multiple forms or on different pages
+	 * Or "wizard" style forms where an initial forms values are carried forward
+	 * to the next form in the sequence.
 	 *
 	 * Example:
+	 * The first line will remember the fields typed in the first blank form of class "form_class".
+	 * The second and third line will remember the state of a specific form.
 	 *
-	 *
-	 * The first line will remember the fields typed in the first blank form of class "demo-form".
-	 * The second and third line will remember the state of a specific field.
-	 *
-	 * When the second blank form is opened it is first initialized with "demo-common" and then by its own specific id which being blank does nothing but take on the initial values.
+	 * When the second blank form is opened it is first initialized with "form_class" and then by its own specific id which being blank does nothing but take on the initial values.
 	 * From then on each form remembers it's own values because the second line always overwrites the first line.
 	 */
-	 $('.demo-form').sayt({ 'id': 'common' });  //class specific
+	 $('.form_class').sayt({ 'id': 'common' });  //class specific cookie id = prefix + 'common'
-	 $('#demo-form-1').sayt();     //id specific
+	 $('#form_id_1').sayt();                     //id specific cookie id = prefix + 'form_id_1'
-	 $('#demo-form-2').sayt();     //id specific
+	 $('#form_id_2').sayt();                     //id specific cookie id = prefix + 'form_id_2'

 	/*
 	 * Check to see if a form has a save